viaacode/mam-update-service/README.md

 # MediaHaven Update Service
 This service updates fragments in MediaHaven based on their fragment id.
 Updates are sequentially and they wait for the object to actually be updated before responding.
+The service will check whether the fragment was updated by checking the `lastModifiedDate` field.

 ## Usage
 Run this project with the Mule Runtime and fill in the properties.